Service Factory Components

 Figure 1 illustrates the Service Factory components, the components of the underlying software factory platform, and the dependencies between them.
 The component names correspond to the names of the folders in the Service Factory solution structure, and dependency relationships represent references between component assemblies.

 The software factory is built from seven components.
-Four of those components, marked in yellow on the diagram, implement Visual Studio packages (which have deployment implications discussed in the Creating Your Version of the Service Factory Hands-on Lab).
+Four of those components, marked in yellow on the diagram, implement Visual Studio packages.
 The seven components of the Service Factory are the following:

 - Data contract, Service contract, and Host.
 These components contain the implementations of the three Service Factory models.
 Each of them contains two projects, one of which describes the designer and the other the integration with Visual Studio.

 - Guidance package.
-This is the GAX guidance package, which defines the Service Factory recipes and Visual Studio templates.
+This is the Guidance Automation Extensions (GAX) guidance package, which defines the Service Factory recipes and Visual Studio templates.
 This component contains the three projects common to all GAX guidance packages.